kburchfiel/pfn/docs/_sources/Online_Visualizations/Simple_App_Without_Login/readme.md

 ## Introduction to the Online Visualizations section of Python for Nonprofits

-PFN's Online Visualizations section will demonstrate how to host visualizations online via Dash, a powerful Python library made by the same team that develops Plotly.
+PFN's Online Visualizations section will demonstrate how to host visualizations online via Dash, a powerful Python library made by the same organization that develops Plotly.

 Two separate Dash apps will be featured in this section: